ArduPilot/MAVProxy/html/_sources/development/mavdevenvwindows.txt

     cd C:\Python27\Scripts
     pip install C:\Users\Stephen\Desktop\numpy.whl

-Use ``pip`` to install the other packages:
+Use ``pip`` to install the other packages.
+Note that some packages require specific older versions to install:

 .. code:: bash

     cd C:\Python27\Scripts
-    pip install pyinstaller
+    pip install pip --upgrade
-    pip install matplotlib
+    pip install pyinstaller==2.1 setuptools==19.2 packaging==14.2
-    pip install pyreadline
+    pip install matplotlib pyreadline future
-    pip install pyserial
+    pip install lxml python-dateutil pytz pyparsing six pip install pyserial
     pip install pymavlink
-    pip install lxml python-dateutil pytz pyparsing six

 Download the MAVProxy `source <https://github.com/ArduPilot/MAVProxy>`_.

-After making the desired changes, MAVProxy is required to be compiled and copied into the Python directory (the modules won't work otherwise).
+After making the desired changes, MAVProxy is required to be compiled into the Python directory (the modules won't work otherwise).
 This needs to happen after any changes to the source code.
 This can be done by running the :file:`./MAVProxy/MAVProxyWinUSB.bat` or :file:`./MAVProxy/MAVProxyWinLAN.bat` file.
 This will perform the necessary build actions and then run MAVProxy.
 Some of the details in the batch files (port numbers, etc) may need to be altered to match the user's system configuration.

+To create a one-click windows installer for MAVProxy, run ``MAVProxyWinBuild.bat```, which is in the ``./windows`` directory.
+The installer will be created in the ``./windows/output`` directory.
+The `Inno Setup <http://www.jrsoftware.org/isdl.php#stable>`_ program will be required for this process and is assumed to be installed in the ``C:\Program Files (x86)\Inno Setup 5\`` folder

 Visual Studio Setup
 -------------------